 During my MFA program, it was my exposure to Aristotle’s Poetics and colloquium-style engagements that sparked a curiosity in me to pursue pedagogy.
 This is where my journey as a mentor and educator truly began.
 Aristotle’s insights resonated deeply with me when he wrote that teaching is the highest form of understanding for a long-lasting positive personal experience.
 Through Poetics, students can be encouraged to explore contemporary ideas and be mentored to pursue a fluid practice based on research, experimentation, and exploration.

 I am extremely fortunate to have a professional trajectory encompassing design, art making, multimedia production, and teaching.
-And fortunate to have been raised in South America and lived and worked in New York, Miami, and Chicago.
-I have been exposed to people from diverse cultures and economic backgrounds.
-I have carefully listened to and learned from others' points of view and experiences, but it has been my journey practicing mindfulness that has helped me grow as a better listener to provide thoughtful dialogues with my students and many of my peers.
+And fortunate to have been raised in South America and New York; then lived in Miami, and now Chicago.
+My entire life I welcomed people from diverse cultures and economic backgrounds.
+I have carefully listened to and learned from others' points of view but the experience of sharing my culture with people whose background differs from mine has been immeasurable.
+Add to this a journey of practicing mindfulness that has helped me grow as a better listener to provide thoughtful dialogues with students and many of my peers.
 This is the kind of reflection and energy that I bring to the classroom.

 Artist CV here